slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On authenticity

 <!--
-- Honesty is an antidote to impostor syndrome.
-- CHANGE YOUR ACTIONS, NOT YOURSELF.
+- I approve of me.
+I am my word.
+I keep my word / I take nothing she says seriously, helps me relax.
+Change your actions, not yourself.
 Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
-And the quickest way to change yourself is to realize that there’s no real self to change. truth-a-better-way-to-talk-about-ourselves.
+And the quickest way to change yourself is to realize that there’s no real self to change.
-- You must play by your rules, funnel your weird stuff to give you some advantage.
 - 5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
-- Part of being a man is being a protector of everyone who comes into your life.
-Part of being a man is getting shit done.
-A real man loves problems. it’s an opportunity to do your best.
 - Core values: honesty everywhere.
 I dont want to be in place where I can’t be honest.
 I want to make relationships with a long term prospect.
 Flat hierarchy.
 I don’t want to be around hierarchical systems, I want to treat everybody as a peer.
 I don’t want to be around angry people.
-- I approve of me.
-I am my word.
-I keep my word / I take nothing she says seriously, helps me relax.
+- Honesty is an antidote to impostor syndrome.
 - Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
-- You are shaped by how you see others seeing you
+- You are shaped by how you see others seeing you.
-- Personal branding will kill you.
-Personal DOING will save everyone around you.
+- truth-a-better-way-to-talk-about-ourselves.
+Personal branding will kill you.
 People justify all kinds of mistakes to preserve the personal narratives they are invested in.
 Countries rewrite their histories, from the textbook up, to support how they see themselves now.
+- Part of being a man is being a protector of everyone who comes into your life.
+Part of being a man is getting shit done.
+A real man loves problems. it’s an opportunity to do your best.
 -->

 > *"I’d rather be hated for who I am, than loved for who I am not."